 Did you know:

-o Protection from pain, suffering, injury and disease
+5. Health – to be protected from pain, suffering, injury and disease

 - When buying a puppy, you should see the puppy interacting with its mother and check that the facilities are clean and the litter appears alert and healthy.
 You should be able to handle the puppies freely under supervision.
 Make sure your puppy is old enough to leave its mother – at least 8 weeks old.

 - If your chosen dog does not originate from the place of purchase, ask where it came from and try to obtain its previous history.

 - Always ask for a copy of its medical records, including vaccination certificate and records of worming and flea treatment.
 For pedigree puppies, ensure that Kennel Club registration papers and the parents’ hereditary disease screening certificates, where appropriate, are in order.